Economics of bitcoin: Classification

 The People's Bank of China has stated that bitcoin "is fundamentally not a currency but an investment target".

 Journalists and academics also debate what to call bitcoin.
 Some media outlets do make a distinction between "real" money and bitcoins, while others call bitcoin real money.
 The Wall Street Journal declared it a commodity in December 2013.
 A Forbes journalist referred to it as digital collectible.
 Two University of Amsterdam computer scientists proposed the term "money-like informational commodity".

 In addition to the above, bitcoin is also characterized as a payment system.

 General use

-According to research produced by Cambridge University in 2017, there are between 2.9 million and 5.8 million unique users actively using a cryptocurrency wallet, most of them using bitcoin.
+According to research produced by Cambridge University in 2017, there were between 2.9 million and 5.8 million unique users actively using a cryptocurrency wallet, most of them using bitcoin.
 The number of active users has grown significantly since 2013 (there were 0.3 to 1.3 million unique users at the time).

 According to a 2024 survey by Gemini, more than one-fifth of Americans own cryptocurrency.
-People who own cryptocurrency tend to be young, racially diverse, and see cryptocurrency as a way to gain more freedom over their financial lives.
+Cryptocurrency owners tend to be younger, racially diverse, and view cryptocurrency as a way to gain more freedom over their financial lives.

-A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded or used a cryptocurrency.
+A 2024 survey from the Pew Research Center found that 17% of American adults have invested in, traded, or used a cryptocurrency.

-As of 2025, Pakistan has 15-20 million crypto users, according to country's officials.
+As of 2025, Pakistan has 15–20 million cryptocurrency users, according to the country's officials.

+Potential use

+It has been suggested that Bitcoin, along with AI and other cryptocurrencies, can serve as the incentive for funding and building infrastructure in areas suffering from energy poverty.